EDS-Bioinformatics-Laboratory/ENCORE/Processing/0_SoftwareEnvironment/0_README.md

 <u>*Explanation*</u>

-*This x directory contains general and project-specific information about the used computing environments (e.g., used hardware, operating system, programming languages, integrated development environments, package managers).*
+*This directory contains general and project-specific information about the used computing environments (e.g., used hardware, operating system, programming languages, integrated development environments, package managers).*

 *The sub-directories provide basic information about different environments (e.g., R/Rstudio, Python/PyCharm, Anaconda) for peers not familiar with the used computing environment.
 In addition, you may find other files such as cheat sheets, tutorials, and exports of (Anaconda) environments.*